goliatone/application-core/docs/guide.md

 Once a module is registered the application instance will fire an event with type `<moduleId>.registered`, `logger.registred` for the logger module.

-We can't guarantee the other in which modules are going to be loaded since it depends on dependency chain resolution.
+We can't guarantee the order in which modules are going to be loaded since it depends on dependency chain resolution.
 It might be the case that a module A depends on module B, module A loads after module B. Using `onceRegistered` module A would still get notified.

 #### resolve
 `resolve` takes either a string or an Array of strings that represent a module name.